About the Author

 Interventional Radiology

 The highest-earning subspecialty in radiology is interventional radiology.
-This job title involves using medical imaging, such as X-rays, to make diagnoses and find a non-invasive surgical treatment.
+This job title involves using medical imaging, such as X-rays, to make diagnoses and find non-invasive surgical treatments.
+This subspecialty is not to be confused with a radiographer or radiologic technologist.

-While these providers are trained to use the highly complicated medical imaging equipment, only interventional radiologists can interpret the results shown on the images.
+While these providers are trained to use highly complicated medical imaging equipment, only interventional radiologists can interpret the results shown on the images.
+Full-time interventional radiologists can earn an average of $521,700, according to Salary.com.

 Neuroradiology

 Another radiological subspecialty covered on Salary.com is neuroradiology.
-Neuroradiologists specialize in using the technology to diagnose problems in the brain, head, neck, and spine.
+Neuroradiologists specialize in using technology to diagnose problems in the brain, head, neck, and spine.

 This subspecialty is said to earn a much lower salary than the preceding two subspecialties.
+Salary.com lists the average salary for neuroradiology as $530,654.

 Additional Ways to Increase Your Salary as a Radiologist